Maximize your ROI at domestic and international trade events.

 One thing’s for sure.
 Partnering with Washington State at these shows can greatly increase the chance of success in attracting new customers, meeting new partners and gaining new business for your company.
 It’s a win-win situation that offers a great return on your trade show budget.

-Through next year, you can also offset some of your marketing costs in international shows by applying for a grant through our Export Voucher program.
+You can even offset some of your marketing costs in international shows by applying for a grant through our Export Voucher program.
 You can get up to $5,000 to help defray the cost of translating your marketing materials, paying trade show fees, covering travel expenses and more.

 For more information on investment opportunities in Washington State, contact a member of our Small Business Export Assistance team.

 - Small Business Development Centers of Washington

 - Basic Guide to Exporting